SchoolOfFreelancing/Freelancing-On-Linux/README.md

 - An Ubuntu Desktop (24.04/26.04 LTS) PC requires a 64-bit dual-core processor (4 GHz), a minimum of 8 GB RAM (16 GB recommended), and at least 200 GB of available disk space.
 - Participants must have a reliable fiber-optic internet connection with a real IP address or server access, a registered domain, a valid government-issued ID, and portable devices to support instant communication with clients.

-Before enrolling, please confirm that this training program aligns with your freelancing goals and that you're prepared for remote learning.

 ## Training Pipeline
 [Session 01](https://docs.google.com/document/d/17XTxh_9XgJ4--37dLbIe8ZNkr416ThnypsMwPjbb_nU/edit?usp=sharing) |
 [Session 02](https://docs.google.com/document/d/13iPvZZvilKKCK0To08sWtHG2O1IZgIOpVZP-erq8UR0/edit?usp=sharing) |